-MATH 0401 Foundations of Algebraic Reasoning (32.0104.51 19) 4.3.2

-Topics in mathematics including study of relations and functions, inequalities, algebraic expressions and equations (absolute value, polynomial, radical, rational), with a special emphasis on linear and quadratic expressions and equations.
+MATH 0401 Foundations of Algebraic Reasoning (32.0104.51 19) 4.3.2 algebraic expressions and equations (absolute value, polynomial, radical, rational), with a special emphasis on linear and quadratic expressions and equations.
 Recommended for STEM-majors who are not college ready in mathematics.
 Prerequisite: Satisfactory placement test score.
 This course is not for college-level credit and may not be used to satisfy degree requirements.